thefalc/instabread-codelab-sample/README.md

 #### Configure the API credentials

-The source code for the Instabread application assumes the service account key is available in an environment variable called SERVICE_ACCCOUNT_KEY.
+The source code for the Instabread application assumes the service account key is available in an environment variable called **SERVICE_ACCCOUNT_KEY**.
 Before extending the application, we need to create this environment variable.

-1. Open a terminal.
+1. Open a terminal and enter the following command:
-1. Enter the command

     ```shell
-    export SERVICE_ACCOUNT_KEY='<CONTENTS FROM credentials.json>'
+    export SERVICE_ACCOUNT_KEY='CONTENTS FROM credentials.json'
     ```

 > **Note:**
-> In a real deployment, your service account key should be stored with a secrets manager and retrieved from a service that has privileged access to the secrets store.
+> In a real deployment, your service account key should be stored with a secrets manager and retrieved from a service with privileged access to the secrets store.

 ## Account creation